batdevis/hello_kubernetes/README.md

 2019/12/10 11:58:23 Server is listening on :5678
 ...
 ```
-_the name of your pod will be different_
+_The name of your pod will be different._

-The commands above are the most used kubectl command, remebder them:
+The commands above are the most used kubectl command, memorize them:

 ```
 $ kubectl get pods/$POD_NAME